vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Weighted Node values

-The view of network peers participants may optionally have a weighting assigned for each node consisting of a real number on the interval $[0, 1]$.
+The view of network peers participants may optionally have a weighting assigned for each node consisting of a real number on the interval `[0 1)`.
-This weight is used in each query round when selecting the $k$ peers so the probability of selecting nodes is proportional to their weight.
+This weight is used in each query round when selecting the `k` peers so the probability of selecting nodes is proportional to their weight.